Three Women (1924 film)

-Three Women, also known as Die Frau, die Freundin und die Dirne, is a 1924 American silent drama film starring May McAvoy, Pauline Frederick, and Marie Prevost, directed by Ernst Lubitsch, and based on the novel Lillis Ehe by Yolande Maree (Iolanthe Mares).
+Three Women, also known as Die Frau, die Freundin und die Dirne, is a 1924 German-American silent drama film starring May McAvoy, Pauline Frederick, and Marie Prevost, directed by Ernst Lubitsch, and based on the novel Lillis Ehe by Yolande Maree (Iolanthe Mares).

-Plot summary
+Plot

 Sleazy bon vivant Edmund Lamont continues to live the high life despite being up to his eyebrows in debt.
 He begins wooing wealthy socialite Mabel Wilton, conning her into giving him $100,000 to "invest" for her.
 Meanwhile, her daughter Jeanne unexpectedly arrives from private school, and when Lamont sees her, he promptly begins seeing her surreptitiously.
 Inevitably both women find out the deception, but the smitten Jeanne agrees to marry him anyway.
 True to form, Lamont starts seeing Harriet (the third woman of the title), leading to a night club brawl in which he's knocked out with a champagne bottle.
-He is taken home by Fred, newly-graduated from medical school, who is shocked to learn that Jeanne, his presumptive fiancee, is already married to the man he brought home.
+He is taken home by Fred, newly graduated from medical school, who is shocked to learn that Jeanne, his presumptive fiancée, is already married to the man he brought home.
 Things begin to escalate even more, culminating in a shooting death and a murder trial.